justiceo/xtensions/_extensions/03-floating-calculator.md

 feedback_url        : https://forms.gle/GYbKGS8Wy1mbgEiU6
 logo_128            : /assets/imgs/calculator-logo-128x128.png

-# Preferably a GIF showing how the extension works.
-hero_image          : /assets/imgs/calculator-hero.jpeg

 # These would be displayed in a carousel and should showcase the different UIs of the extension.
 screenshots:
   - /assets/imgs/calculator-screenshot1.png